vkhazin/multicloud-courseware/paas-monitoring/lab-datadog-monitoring.md

 16. Search and select the newly created policy
 17. Proceed to the next steps to enter the role name: `DatadogAWSIntegrationRole`
 18. Complete the setup on [Datadog console](https://app.datadoghq.com/account/settings#integrations/amazon_web_services) AWS Integration Tile
-19. Enter your `AWS Account ID` without dashes, e.g. `123456789012` and `Aws Role name` e.g. `DatadogAWSIntegrationRole`
+19. Enter your `AWS Account ID` without dashes, e.g. `123456789012` and `AWSRole name` e.g. `DatadogAWSIntegrationRole`
 20. Your Account ID can be found in the ARN of the role created during the setup of the role e.g.: `arn:aws:iam::123456789012:role/DatadogAWSIntegrationRole` where the numbers are the account number and `DatadogAWSIntegrationRole` is the role name
 21. Select `Install Integration` and give it a moment to finish until you see `AWS Integration successfully updated.` message
 22. To receive `Elastic Beanstalk` metrics, we must enable the Enhanced Health Reporting feature for your environment
-23. Open the Aws Elastic Beanstalk console
+23. Open the AWSElastic Beanstalk console
 24. Navigate to the management page for your application and environment
 25. Select `Configuration`
 26. Scroll to, **don't search for!**, `Monitoring` configuration category and choose `Modify`